The familiar Christmas carol Breath of Heaven usually stops me in my tracks. For a moment, I pause and put myself in Mary’s shoes.

 to Abraham and to his offspring forever.”

-Just as Mary carried The Way, The Truth and The Life, we are ambassadors for the Way, The Truth, and The Life.
+In the same way Mary obediently carried The Way, The Truth, and The Life because of her love for the Lord, so are we ambassadors for the Way, The Truth, and The Life.

-I don’t think we do her justice by assuming she struggled with what God asked He to do.
+We don’t do her justice by assuming she struggled with what God asked He to do.
 Scripture does not hint at that at all.
 Was it easy?
-Absolutely not!
+No way!
 But just as we often find, when we are obediently walking out God’s calling, we have a resolve that isn’t shaken by what the world throws at us.
-If we were to really walk in Mary’s shoes, we would find our eyes focused heavenward and grateful for the work God was doing through us.
+If we were to walk in Mary’s shoes, we would find our eyes focused heavenward.
+We would be in awe and grateful for the work God was doing through us.

-This Christmas, let’s take some encouragement from the walk in Mary’s shoes.
-Let’s walk confidently in the way Jesus has called us.
-We won’t likely have an angel deliver our calling, but if we are walking with God He will show us the way.
+This Christmas, let’s take some encouragement from Mary’s experience.
+Let’s be motivated by love for our Savior and walk with confidence in the way God’s calling leads.
+We won’t have an angel deliver our calling, but He will illuminate our way through scripture.